 The regular bonus rates are normally set and declared once a year.
-The aim of setting regular bonus rates is to build up the guaranteed bonus gradually over the term of a policy whilst permitting sufficient surplus to emerge at maturity to support a final bonus.
+The aim of setting regular bonus rates for conventional and unitised with profits business is to build up the guaranteed bonus gradually over the term of a policy whilst permitting sufficient surplus to emerge at maturity to support a final bonus.